SomeOddCodeGuy/WilmerAI/Docs/Developer_Docs/Features_And_Packages/LLM_Apis.md

 * **Streaming**: The wrapping generator tracks whether any token has been yielded to the caller.
 If the handler raises **before** the first token, failover delegates to the backup's generator and yields its tokens instead.
-If the handler raises **after** one or more tokens have been emitted, the original exception is re-raised — streaming failover cannot recover mid-stream because the client has already received partial data.
+If the handler raises **after** one or more tokens have been emitted, the original exception is re-raised; streaming failover cannot recover mid-stream because the client has already received partial data.

 ### Retry Suppression